codio/site/source/docs/content/authoring/settings-actions/open-tabs.html.md

 - Open a Terminal window (including running terminal command in the background).
 - Highlight lines you wish to highlight within each file.

+You should also be aware that you can achieve the same actions from hyperlinks on a page.
+[Click here](/docs/content/authoring/page-edit/inline) for details.

 ### Page - Close Tabs
 Enable this to close all panels open from the previous section